shvmpthk/Ethereum-Distributed-Ledger/README.md

 ![](/screenshots/architecture.PNG)

 So the farm manager is a part of Local as well as the Global Blockchain.
-Geth node port number, network Id and the RPC port number are the parameters used by web3js for interacting with each individual geth noe.
+Geth node port number, network Id and the RPC port number are the parameters used by web3js for interacting with each individual geth node.

 The above shown is the architecture which we are following, considering 3 farm managers and 5 sensor nodes.
-Each Farm Manager has 2 addresses, one global and other local address as they are part of both global as well as local blockchain network.
+Each Farm Manager has 2 addresses, one global and another local address as they are part of both global as well as the local blockchain network.

-When the nodes are successfully running we need to deploy the smart contracts and then interact with the smart contract from geth javascript console to populate data into the blockchain from the sensor nodes so that the farm managers can then do transactions of those data in exchange of ethers in a bidding manner.
+When the nodes are successfully running we need to deploy the smart contracts and then interact with the smart contract from geth javascript console to populate data into the blockchain from the sensor nodes so that the farm managers can then do transactions of those data in exchange of ethers in a bidding fashion.
 The dapp must be running as shown in the video linked above and UI snapshots of project available in the screenshot folder.

 #### Smart Contracts